hunterdyar/daily-golf-project/README.md

 The 'Caddy' is a scriptableObject (ActiveGolfConfiguration) that stores the current golfing setup: the clubs, etc.

+### Input
+Current code is all temp old system stuff, but at least stuffed away in the GolfInput.cs file.
+We pull the aim direction from the camera, basically.

 ### UI
 HUD reads from the 'caddy'.
 With the scriptable object, it is completely independent from any other element. in-scene UI is handled by the trajectory prediction system.